Leb14/cs3219-ay2425s1-project-g19/README.md

     MONGO_URL=
     ```
     Fill in it with your own environment variable values.
+3.
-3. Change back to the project root directory, and run the script:
+- If you are running on MacOS or Linux, change back to the project root directory and run the script:

     `./run_all_services.sh`